tulatorres/STACKS/README.md

 ### 1. Demultiplexing the data using **process_radtags** ####
-- see **1_frogs_demux_stacks.slurm for this code** in [scripts](https://github.com/tulatorres/PhD/tree/main/Ch3_FunctionalConnectivity/DataCleanup/scripts) folder
+- see **1_frogs_demux_stacks.slurm for this code** in [scripts](https://github.com/tulatorres/STACKS/tree/5a5ff6a77b05e6e3fe0e1903cc5ea962e7351ef3/scripts) folder
 to separate the data by barcodes, need to demultiplex the data via process_radtags
 - For my data, I have a single-end barcode
-- For this process, we will demux the data by indicating what the barcode/index is
+- For this process, I will demux the data by indicating what the barcode/index is
 - Create a slurm script using the normal sbatch directives + commands.
 Header includes:

 ```{r}